 And for an in-depth listing of acousticians, acoustic materials,

-design/build companies, and so on, see my links list HERE.
+design/build companies, and so on, see my links page on the Boston

 So AFTER you have addressed

 means you have decided if you have a 2-channel system, a Home

 Theater system, (perhaps both, even perhaps separate!) what your

-seating priorities might be, and the rest of your
+seating priorities might be, and the rest of your decor, you might

 The methodology is outlined